MSM-Extensions/MSMSandbox-Master/README.md

 # MSMSandbox-Master
+##### This readme was made with the assistance of generative AI.
+The code was not.

-This repository contains the FULL code for a project I worked on in January-July 2025, MSM Sandbox.
+This repository contains the **full code** for MSM Sandbox, a private server project I developed between January and July 2025.

 ## What is MSM Sandbox?
-If you're new here and don't know what MSM Sandbox is, it was a My Singing Monsters (2012 mobile game) private server I created originally in mid-2024 using... um...
-SOME stolen code... and was the first private server for the PC version of the game.
+MSM Sandbox is a private server project of My Singing Monsters.
+It was first created in mid-2024 and became the first private server for the PC version of the game.

-During January 2025, I began to re-code MSM Sandbox entirely.
+In January 2025, I began fully re-coding MSM Sandbox to improve stability, add new features, and make it easier to expand in the future.

+The rewrite introduces new systems that make the project much more organized and stable, which includes:

+* Custom classes for handling players, islands, monsters, and structures.
+* Database support (hosted on PythonAnywhere) for storing player data and game state.
+* Cleaner architecture and easier-to-expand codebase compared to the original 2024 build.

+However, in July 2025, My Singing Monsters updated its client to connect through an HTTP server using WebSockets.
+Since the MSM Sandbox recode was written in Java, and no reliable WebSocket modules were available for this setup, the server could no longer function.
+This forced the shutdown of MSM Sandbox, bringing an end to the project and leaving behind a community of players who had been enjoying it.

+## Contributing

+MSM Sandbox was originally shut down in July 2025 due to My Singing Monsters switching to an HTTP + WebSocket client connection.
+The current codebase is built on SmartFoxServer2X (Java), which has no reliable WebSocket support out of the box.

+If you'd like to contribute, here are a few areas that would greatly help the project:

+* Implementing or integrating WebSocket support into the SmartFoxServer2X backend. [ ]
+* Fixing bugs or stability issues in the custom classes. [ ]
+* Improving database security and reliability, currently the server communicates with a remote database via HTTP requests (for example, {'password': 'db-password', 'command': 'command'}) and is vulnerable to SQL injection. [ ]